| Little Rock, Arkansas

 seated in the 9th row.
 I'm not sure of the capacity, but it was packed!
 I missed the

+warm-up act, the Fat James Band.
+Paul's performance started at 9.45pm.
 Paul didn't have his usual band.
 Instead, he played with The Fat James Band.
 It

 included a drummer, bassist, lead guitar player and keyboard player.
 There was also a